holdedhub/devops-challenge/1_infrastructure/README.md

 # Infrastructure provisioning
-This repo contains the instructions to deploy a GKE cluster using Terraform.
+This folder contains the instructions to deploy a GKE cluster using Terraform.
 The gcloud commands are provided but the same can be done from the GCP console

 ## Architecture
 We will create a highly available [regional cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/regional-clusters#regional) with the control plane and nodes replicated across three zones of a region.